yana-07/vending-machine/README.md

 # Vending Machine Console Application

-A console-based vending machine built with C# and .NET 9.
-The application allows users to view products, insert coins, make purchases, and receive change.
+A console-based interactive vending machine application built with C# and .NET 9.

 ---